Total Solar Eclipse Time at TCMU!

 - Activities in Spark!Lab focused on women in astronomy

-Food trucks will also be on site, including:
+Food Vendors will also be on site while supplies last, including:

 - King of Pops

 Leading up to the eclipse, join us for programs that will teach the science behind the eclipse, safe viewing tips, and other activities that will enhance your eclipse viewing experience:

 - Kendra Kent and Fox Carolina Weather Team - August 18 at 11am: Kendra Kent and the FOX Carolina Team will be at the museum to talk about the science of the eclipse and how to view it!
 Interactive activities included.

 - Dr. McNeely from Greenville Eyecare Associates - August 19 from 1pm-3pm: Stop by a station hosted by Greenville Eyecare Associates to learn about eye safety during the eclipse.